mcseves/mcseves.github.io/_posts/2020-12-07-the-ux-of-soil-part-1.markdown

 >
 > (Landa, Feller and Philippe Descola, 2010)

 Soil is the foundation of our lives.
 We come from it, and we end our term as a part of it.
-To kicked off this brief, I started a research on the different roles of soil: its cultural aspects, its colours and usages through time.
+To kick off this brief, I started a research on the different roles of soil: its cultural aspects, its colours and usages through time.

 {% include image.html url="/assets/img/ux-of-soil-1-mood.png"%}